mmclaughlin87/march-madness-historical-perfomance/README.md

 ![png](output_38_0.png)

-## Finding Over and Underperfoming Teams
+## Finding Over and Underperforming Teams

 We plotted the average deviation from the expected number of wins per tournament versus the average  number of wins per tournament to showcase the teams that had overperformed their seeding and had consistently went far in the tournament.
 The size of the points were based on the number of total games a team has played in the tournament.
 The large red points on the very right side of the graph represented schools that consistently win a lot of games in the tournament and outperform their seeds.
 The smaller points in red didn't make as far into the tournament on average, but still overperformed their expected results.